 But if you really want to pack the activities in, even 4 or 5 days would work.

 Thinking about hiking the Tour du Mont Blanc?
 Here’s how to decide whether a self-guided or guided hike is the best for you.

 How to get to Chamonix in the summer

 Being as small as it is and located in a far corner of France, you might think Chamonix is hard to get to, but that is not the case.
 It’s actually pretty easy and affordable to get to Chamonix from other, larger cities by bus, train, shuttle, or car.
 Here’s how to get to Chamonix from some of the most popular starting points.

 I’m going to give you advice on how to get to Chamonix from these major cities using only public transportation, but, as always, one extremely easy and flexible route to go is to rent your own car.
 Find the best local deals here on rentalcars.com

 If you’re heading straight to Chamonix from the United States, the best place to fly into is Geneva, Switzerland (GVA).
 Geneva is just a little over an hour’s drive away from Chamonix and the trip between the two is fast and easy.

 If this is the case, the easiest way to get to Chamonix from Geneva is by shuttle bus.
 Shuttles run back and forth between the two cities throughout the day all summer long.
 My personal recommendation is Alpybus.

 Using Alpybus is extremely simple and stress-free and they offer both private and shared shuttles.
-They were prompt, clean, affordable, friendly, and easy to communicate with prior to my trip—everything I look for in an airport transfer.
+They have always been prompt, clean, affordable, friendly, and easy to communicate with prior to my trips—everything I look for in an airport transfer.